-If you’ve decided that you simply don’t have the time throughout the week to maintain your pool yourself, you can always call in a crew of experts to do it for you.
-When hiring a professional company to perform weekly maintenance of your pool, you should know the costs –– and what those costs include.
+If you’ve decided that you simply don’t have the time throughout the week to clean your pool yourself, you can always call in a crew of experts to do it for you.
+When hiring a professional company to perform weekly cleaning of your pool, you should know the costs –– and what those costs include.

 Pool Service packages typically include emptying filters and skimmers, monitoring the water level, adding chemicals (which they provide), testing the water’s chemistry, and observing the chemical levels.

 All of these elements ensure that your pool is properly maintained.
 Expect to pay between $100 – $150 for weekly, or bi-weekly, maintenance, and pool cleaning.

 Probably the most popular option, homeowners tend to sign up for monthly pool maintenance as opposed to weekly.
 And while monthly maintenance tends to be a little more involved than weekly, the costs are often slightly lower.
 Expect to pay between $95 – $110 for monthly maintenance and pool cleaning.

 Depending on the services you need, monthly pool service includes a little more than weekly.
 In addition to the weekly elements listed above, you’ll likely have your water pH tested, algae/dirt brushing, and vacuuming performed.
 Basic surface skimming can cost extra and is usually charged on an hourly basis.

 However, a respectable business (one that wants your long-term patronage) will most likely throw in cleaning for free.

 Annual pool services